habibseifzadeh/rtl-hamburger-menu/README.md

 # A Right-to-left Hamburger Menu

-There has not been a decent right-to-left hamburger menu out there.
+To my knowledged, there has not been a decent right-to-left hamburger menu out there.
 So, I decided to create one by my own.
 The following code is created by only Html and Css and there is no Javascript code included.

 I have also made it responsive so that it takes 20%, 30% and 50% of the screen in widescreen, normal, and smartphone displays, respectively.